 ✅ In a small bowl, mix 1 cup of water with dish soap.
 To create soap suds, stir the toothbrush well into the bowl.

 ✅ Now, take the soap suds with the toothbrush and scrub the salt stains from the boots.

 ✅ To remove any remaining salt stains, wet 1 cloth in warm water, wring it well, and then rub it on the boots.

 Well done!
 Just leave the boots to dry naturally.
 However, if the salt stains didn’t disappear from your boots, you may want to try removing them with vinegar.

-- Mix equal parts of water and vinegar and soak a cloth in the solution.
-Start rubbing those stubborn stains using circular motions.
+Mix equal parts of water and vinegar and soak a cloth in the solution.
+Rub those stubborn stains in circular motions.

-Proceed with caution!
+❌ Proceed with caution!
 Even a diluted 50/50 solution of vinegar and water can cause fading and dye loss in colored suede.
-So, you may want to try the solution on a small portion.
-If there are any changes in the color you can add more water to the mix.
+It may be a good idea to test the solution on a small area first.
+If the color changes, you can add more water to the mix.